NewsAppsUMD/first-datasette-app-umd/docs/index.rst

     $ sqlite-utils

-Let's grab two CSV files and load them into a SQLite database we'll create using the sqlite-utils library.
+Let's grab our CSV file and load it into a SQLite database we'll create using the sqlite-utils library.

-Create a directory for your data files and change into it.
+Create a directory for your data and change into it.

 .. code-block:: bash

     $ mkdir data
     $ cd data

-Use wget on the command line to download the CSV files, renaming them using the -O switch:
+Use wget on the command line to download the CSV file, renaming them using the -O switch:

 .. code-block:: bash

-    $ wget https://projects.propublica.org/congress/assets/staffers/2022Q3-house-disburse-summary.csv -O summary.csv
-    $ wget https://projects.propublica.org/congress/assets/staffers/2022Q3-house-disburse-detail.csv -O detail.csv
+    $ wget https://raw.githubusercontent.com/NewsAppsUMD/data_files/refs/heads/main/State_of_Maryland_Grant_and_Loan_Data__FY2009_to_FY2022_20250131.csv -O grants.csv

-Use sqlite-utils on the command line to load the files into a SQLite database that we'll call house_expenses.db:
+Use sqlite-utils on the command line to load the files into a SQLite database that we'll call maryland_grants.db:

 .. code-block:: bash

     $ cd .. # move up to the main directory
-    $ sqlite-utils insert house_expenses.db summary data/summary.csv --csv
-    $ sqlite-utils insert house_expenses.db detail data/detail.csv --csv
+    $ sqlite-utils insert maryland_grants.db grants data/grants.csv --csv

 *****************
 Act 3: Hello Datasette